Causes of Mesothelioma

 How do you get mesothelioma?
 It is caused by asbestos exposure.
-Asbestos is a group of naturally occurring, fibrous minerals and the only confirmed cause of mesothelioma.
+Asbestos is a group of naturally occurring, fibrous minerals and the most common cause of mesothelioma.
 Due to its durable, fire-resistant nature, asbestos was widely used throughout the 20th century in a number of industrial, military, and residential applications, peaking in popularity during World War II.